1950s

 September 19 Nikita Khrushchev is denied access to Disneyland

-October 23 Chinese troops move into India, 17 die
+October 23 Chinese troops move into India

 October 31 Lee Harvey Oswald announces in Moscow he will never return to US